 First, employees identified a legitimate use for the brick — as a base for a gravel access road in the back of the property.
 The existing dirt road created dust during the dry summer, and storm runoff was muddy during wet winter months.
 A gravel road solved an environmental issue while reusing the old brick.

 Then the plant had to demonstrate that paving the road wouldn’t harm human health or the environment.
 Within two months, it had approval to proceed with the road.

 The project itself took just a few days to complete.

 Concrete and Asphalt Reuse at Kingsford Parsons

-The Kingsford plant in Parsons, West Virginia, was looking for alternatives to landfill disposal for concrete debris that was generated after sections of its roads had to replaced as a result of some rough winters and heavy plant traffic.
+The Kingsford plant in Parsons, West Virginia, was looking for alternatives to landfill disposal for concrete debris that was generated after sections of its roads had to be replaced as a result of rough winters and heavy plant traffic.